MetaMask/snap-7715-permissions/docs/addingNewPermissionTypes.md

 # Adding new permission types

-Follow the following steps to add new permission types to the `permissions-provider-snap`:
+Follow the following steps to add new permission types to the `gator-permissions-snap`:

 1. Create new permission type definition with `permission.data` to `./packages/shared/src/types/7715-permissions-types.ts` file.
-2. Create a new orchestrator file in `./packages/permissions-provider-snap/src/orchestrators/orchestrator/<NewPermissionTypeOrchestrator.tsx>` directory.
+2. Create a new orchestrator file in `./packages/gator-permissions-snap/src/orchestrators/orchestrator/<NewPermissionTypeOrchestrator.tsx>` directory.
 3. Create a new TS declaration in your orchestrator file to extend `PermissionTypeMapping` with your new permission type.
 This will allow TS to automatically revolve the new orchestrator everywhere:

 ```ts